cantering the gaited horse

 Another method with canter departs

-After Makana grasped the concept of canter departs and cantering with a rider, I added a bit more finesse to our canter departs.
+After my naturally gaited TWH grasped the concept of cantering with a rider, I changed my canter depart cues.
 On a 20-meter circle, I applied my inside leg at the girth with my outside leg slightly behind the girth.
-My inside leg helped the inside bend and the outside leg helped to hold her outside hind leg from falling out.
-Then I slightly raised and lowered my inside rein to soften the jaw.
-Then I used my outside leg behind the girth to ask for the canter depart while also saying the word “canter”.
+My inside leg helps the inside bend and the outside leg helps my horse to hold her outside hind leg from falling out.
+Then I slightly raise and lower my inside rein to soften her lower jaw.
+Then I use my outside leg behind the girth to ask for the canter depart while also saying the word “canter.”

-After cantering a few circles, we transitioned to a flat walk which had notably improved.
-The canter had clearly produced a purer flat walk with longer stride length and a deeper hind leg step under her body mass.
+After cantering a few circles, we transition to a flat walk.
+The canter clearly produces a quality flat walk with a longer stride length because the hind leg steps deeper under my horse’s belly.

 It is common for a horse to favor one lead over the other.
 For Makana, the left canter depart was easier to achieve than the right canter depart.
 For the right canter depart, it seemed to help when I switched my dressage whip to the outside and tapped her while using the outside leg and saying “canter.”